siemens/fluffi/srv/fluffi/data/fluffiweb/readme.md

 - Install Python Version >= 3.5

-§§If you a old python 2.7 version, so use pip3 and python3 to start the app and on unix `sudo` before the pip command §§
+If you a old python 2.7 version, so use pip3 and python3 to start the app and on unix `sudo` before the pip command

 ```
-§§$ pip install -r requirements.txt
+$ pip install -r requirements.txt
 ```

 - Setup local mysql database with username `root` and password `toor`